First Saudi female ambassador replaces king’s son in US

-DUBAI, United Arab Emirates (AP) — Saudi Arabia has appointed its first woman ambassador to represent the kingdom in the United States, pulling a son of King Salman back to the kingdom to serve as defense minister.
+DUBAI, United Arab Emirates (AP) — Saudi Arabia appointed its first female ambassador early Sunday to serve as its top diplomat in the United States, pulling a son of King Salman back to the kingdom to serve as defense minister amid deteriorating ties with America after the killing of Jamal Khashoggi.

-The state-run Saudi Press Agency announced the decisions in a series of royal decrees early Sunday.
+Princess Reema bint Bandar Al Saud, a daughter of the kingdom’s longtime ambassador to Washington Bandar bin Sultan Al Saud, faces a stark challenge in improving ties between the U.S. and Saudi Arabia.

-Becoming the U.S. ambassador is Princess Reema bint Bandar Al Saud, the daughter of the kingdom’s longtime ambassador to Washington who also served as the head of the country’s intelligence service.
+She replaces Prince Khalid bin Salman Al Saud, a son of King Salman and a former fighter pilot who insisted after Khashoggi’s disappearance Oct.
+2 that the Washington Post columnist simply left the kingdom’s consulate in Istanbul.

-Current Ambassador Prince Khalid bin Salman Al Saud, a son of King Salman and a former fighter pilot, will return to be defense minister.
+Instead, members of the entourage of his brother, Saudi Arabia’s Crown Prince Mohammed bin Salman, allegedly assassinated and dismembered Khashoggi inside the diplomatic post.

 Most Read Nation & World Stories